The Dog Blog

 Understanding Canine Behavior

 Before jumping to conclusions, it's crucial to understand that canine behavior is complex and influenced by various factors, including genetics, upbringing, training, and environmental stimuli.
 Dogs communicate and interact with the world in ways that are fundamentally different from humans.
-Behaviors that might be considered signs of autism in humans may have entirely different implications in dogs.
+Behaviors that might be considered signs of autism in dogs may have entirely different implications in humans.

 Veterinary Insights on Canine Autism